netro256/recipes/readme.md

 - Scale-able recipes (thanks to [PhilipNelson5](https://github.com/PhilipNelson5/chowdown)'s fork)
 - Prettier printing pages

+# Changing Colors

+In _config.yml you can change the following values with your preffered colors:

+colors:
+primary-text-color:
+secondary-text-color:
+primary-bg-color:
+tile-color:
+menu-color:

 # Getting Started

 This is a Jekyll build.
 Make sure you have Jekyll [installed](https://jekyllrb.com/).
 To install, run this command in the terminal (or iTerm, etc):